 It is well-known that IVF has a ‘much better’ success rate than IUI.
 It is about 40%-45% per cycle (compared to 5%-20% per cycle in IUI).

 A lot of factors matter though.
-The success rates for both depend on the quality of the husband’s sperm, patient’s age, hormonal levels, uterine receptivity, previous history of tuberculosis and endometriosis, and many other variables.
+The success rates for both depend on the quality of the husband’s sperm, the patient’s age, hormonal levels, uterine receptivity, previous history of tuberculosis and endometriosis, and many other variables.

 As you grow older, the success rate reduces, so instead of seeking multiple different opinions from different doctors year after year, IVF should be done in time.”